 One of the biggest changes is the rise in remote-working, which is seeing knowledge workers escape the office altogether.
 And looming over all this is the growth in job automation, which may yet herald some of the biggest changes to the way we work.

 But while offices still remain a ‘thing’, it is encouraging that some of the biggest companies in the world are recognizing the importance of employee wellbeing and the role of the workplace itself.

 Personalized workspaces and employee wellbeing

-That’s because your fellow office workers feel most valued when they have some influence over their working environment.
+One critical lesson from some of the most recent research is that office workers feel most valued when they have some influence over their working environment.

 While a well thought out workplace is a great start, getting staff involved in any changes has been found to be even more beneficial.
-After all, these are the people who will spending a huge chunk of their lives in that space.

 Shortcuts to a better workplace

 Radically changing existing workspaces may not appeal to many employers, regardless of the potential gains.

 But there are simpler ways to breathe life into a stale work environment.

 Plants, for example, can transform a grey, lifeless office.
 What’s more, they’re a win-win for employer and employee.